deckhouse/virtualization/docs/USER_GUIDE.md

 #### Network interface naming in guest OS

 In systems without predictable network interface naming support, network interface names (`eth0`, `eth1`, `eth2`, etc.) are assigned by the Linux kernel in the order devices are discovered during boot.
-When adding new network interfaces or changing the order of networks in `.spec.networks`, the interface order may change, which leads to IP addresses "shifting" to other interfaces.
+When adding new network interfaces or changing the order of networks in `.spec.networks`, the interface order may change, which can cause IP addresses to be assigned to the wrong interfaces.

-Using `ethX` in configuration files (for example, `/etc/network/interfaces`, `netplan`, `systemd-networkd`) or scripts may cause incorrect network behavior or connection to the wrong network when adding new interfaces or changing the network order.
+Using `ethX` in configuration files (for example, `/etc/network/interfaces`, `netplan`, `systemd-networkd`) or scripts may lead to unexpected network behavior or connection to the wrong network when adding new interfaces or changing the network order.

 Modern distributions with systemd (Ubuntu 16.04+, Debian 9+, CentOS 7+, RHEL 7+) use predictable interface names (`enpXsY`, `ensX`, `enoX`) by default, which are based on the physical characteristics of the device (PCI coordinates) and remain stable between reboots and when adding new interfaces.